Manjushri Bodhisattva Thangka Painting

 Description

-A thangka serves as a visual support for contemplative practice and iconographic study.
-This piece may be displayed mounted or rolled and stored in the traditional manner.
+A thangka is a visual support for contemplative practice and iconographic study.
+This piece may be displayed mounted or kept rolled in the traditional manner.

 Additional information